metagenlab/zDB/README.md

 Several options are available and allow you to customize the run:

 ```
+--resume: wrapper for nextflow resume, allows to restart a run that crashed without redoing all the computations
 --out: directory where the files necessary for the webapp will be stored
 --input: CSV file containing the path to the genbank files to include in the analysis
 --name: run name (defaults to the name given by nextflow).
 The latest completed run is also named latest.